afzafri/Students-DB-Android-App/README.md

 # Students DB Android App
-A simple native Android app created using Android Studio during my learning process.
-I wanted to learn how to develop a native Android app, so I created this app to include all the basic functionalities.<br>
+- A simple native Android app created using Android Studio during my learning process.
+I wanted to learn how to develop a native Android app, so I created this app to include all the basic functionalities.
-This app included SQLite Database integration with basic CRUD functionality.
+- This app included SQLite Database integration with basic CRUD functionality.
+- This app also focused on the Android Activity Intent.
+I used the Intent to launch different activities, and also launch other apps such as Whatsapp, Dialer and Google Map.

 # Usage
 - Installation